-Because the City Clerk position is not thrusted into the political spotlight like mayors and council members, misconceptions exist as to how important their job really is to the day-to-day operations of city business.
+Because the City Clerk position is not always thrusted into the political spotlight like mayors and council members, misconceptions exist as to how important their job really is to the day-to-day operations of city business.

 But what does a City Clerk actually do?

-In Chicago...the City Clerk is the second highest ranking city official.
-More importantly, it is the most visited office in City Hall.
-There are approximately 100 hard working men and women that help keep the day-to-day operations of the City Clerk's office running seamlessly.
+In Chicago, the City Clerk is the second highest ranking city official.
+More importantly, the Office of the City Clerk it is the most visited office in City Hall and neighborhood satellite sites.
+There are nearly 100 hard working men and women that help keep the day-to-day operations of the City Clerk's office running seamlessly.

-The Chicago City Clerk's office is responsible for:
+The Chicago City Clerk's office is responsible for

-– Susana Mendoza
+Re-Elect City Clerk Susana Mendoza

 In the City of Chicago 2015 Election on February 24, 2015, Chicagoans will have the opportunity to re-elect City Clerk Susana Mendoza, who remains committed to serving as that separate voice of checks and balances.